-- The number of exams administered has increased by 97 exams to a total of 765 exams.
-The number of students taking AP exams increased by twenty seven students. - The number of Seniors that took AP exams is 229. - The number of Juniors that took an AP exam is 145. - Fifty-three percent (53%) of the students in the Class of 2018 took at least one AP exam.
+- The number of exams administered has increased by 119 exams to a total of 884 exams.
+The number of students taking AP exams increased by thirty-two students. - The number of Seniors that took AP exams is 224. - The number of Juniors that took an AP exam is 182. - The number of sophomores that took an AP exam is 9. - The number of freshmen that took an AP exam is 1. - Fifty-five percent (55%) of the students in the Class of 2019 took at least one AP exam during their high school years.